An elective course in the Certificate Program in Optical Instrument Design and the Certificate Program in Optical Engineering.

 Prerequisite: Undergraduate physics and mathematics courses with an understanding of numerical integration.

 NOTE: This course is an online course, utilizing Zoom Meeting for extended lectures and office hours.
-Office hours are not mandatory but are optional for discussion, except for the one prior to the courses midterm.
+Office hours are not mandatory but are optional for discussion.
 Students will need to have access to the internet, have speakers and a microphone.
 For those that live in different time zones please notify instructor on day one of any conflicts about being able to participate in the live meeting sessions.